jenpowroznyk/CART353/README.md

 # CART353
-Rilla Khaled's repository for CART 353 in Winter 2018
+Jennifer Powroznyk's repository for CART 353 in Winter 2018